 Big Ticket Items

-If your home is more than a decade old, you want to address any maintenance issues that will inevitably pop up in the near future of your Utah real estate.
-Buyers don’t want to come across anything that may cost them additional money once they’ve bought their home.
+If your Utah real estate property is more than a decade old, you want to address any maintenance issues that will inevitably pop up in the near future.
 Focus on these big-ticket items that may need to be replaced:

 - Repair or replace your roof.
 According to the National Association of Realtors, a new roof offers a return of 105%.